Jaume Plensa beyond La Pedrera, Barcelona

 Installation of Jaume Plensa’s work at La Pedrera

-This exhibition is a unique opportunity to delve into the most particular work of this internationally recognized sculptor.
-With a career that spans from the end of the 20th century to the present, Jaume Plensa has stood out for his work on the human figure, where he often fuses matter and words or music in a constant dialogue.
-In this exhibition, curated by Javier Molins, you will be able to appreciate some of the most representative pieces of the artist, as well as his evolution over the years.
+This exhibition is a unique opportunity to delve into the most particular work of this internationally renowned sculptor.
+With a career spanning from the late twentieth century to the present, Jaume Plensa has stood out for his work on the human figure, where he often fuses matter, words and music in a constant dialogue.
+This exhibition, curated by Javier Molins, will show some of the artist’s most representative pieces, as well as his evolution over the years.

 Jaume Plensa during the installation of his work at La Pedrera

-From Galeria SENDA, having exhibited the sculptor’s work on more than one occasion, we are excited that the city of Barcelona receives it from a so honorable way.
-We are especially excited to remember his passage through the gallery, which never goes unnoticed.
+From Galeria SENDA, having exhibited the sculptor’s work on more than one occasion, we are thrilled that the city of Barcelona receives it in such an honorable way.
+It makes us especially excited to remember his passage through the gallery, which never goes unnoticed.

-At the end of 2016, Jaume Plensa held his first exhibition at Galeria SENDA: “El Bosc Blanc“, after 7 years without exhibiting in Barcelona, his hometown.
-Jaume Plensa presented a work that confronted what is shown with what is hidden, the past with the future, natural construction with man-made creation, and sound vibration with silence.
+At the end of 2016, Jaume Plensa held his first exhibition at Galeria SENDA: «El Bosc Blanc», after 7 years without exhibiting in Barcelona, his hometown.
+Plensa presented a work that confronted what is shown with what is hidden, the past with the future, the natural construction with the creation by the hand of man, and the sound vibration with silence.

-The exhibition consisted of various sculptures of young and female faces that represented individuality within the social collectivity.
-The white pieces, Lou, Duna and Isabella, seemed to float on the floor and were complemented by graphite drawings on the wall.
-Plensa wanted the viewer to connect with the pieces and find their own way through the works placed in the space.
+The exhibition consisted of various sculptures of young, female faces representing individuality within the social collectivity.
+The white pieces, “Lou“, “Duna” and “Isabella“, seemed to float on the floor and were complemented by graphite drawings on the wall.
+Plensa sought for the viewer to connect with the pieces and find their own path through the works placed in the space.

-At the end of 2020, he returned to present a new exhibition “La Llarga Nit” in Galeria SENDA, in which he praised the mysterious night time, capable of inspiring the soul of poets.
+At the end of 2020, he returned to present a new exhibition «La Llarga Nit» at Galeria SENDA, in which he praised the mysterious time of the night, capable of inspiring the soul of poets.
 The works in the exhibition presented sleeping and silent figures, with a lyrical and contemplative dimension.
-Plensa suggests that, by having to stop the machinery of doing, humanity is putting the machinery of thinking into operation, generating new ways of living in the world.
+Plensa suggests that, by having to stop the machinery of doing, humanity is putting into function the machinery of thinking, generating new ways of living in the world.
 The exhibition included suspended sculptures, works on paper, among other works.

-The first time she participated together with Javier Molins in a talk that took place in the gallery on the occasion of the presentation of the book “ Artists in the Nazi camps “.
+In addition, beyond the exhibitions, Plensa accompanied us on two occasions last year.
+The first time he participated with Javier Molins in a talk that took place at the gallery on the occasion of the presentation of the book “Artists in the Nazi camps”.
 In this talk, Plensa and Molins shared their reflections on the work of artists who were victims of the Holocaust and its importance in the history of art.
+The second occasion was also in 2022, when he participated in another talk together with photographer Jean-Marie del Moral and journalist Màrius Carol during the presentation of the book «Interior, 2022» by By Publications.
+In this #SENDATalks, they shared their experiences and reflections on art and creativity in today’s world.

-However, even further back in time, in 2017, the German sculptor Stephan Balkenhol and Jaume Plensa met They met in the gallery’s mezzanine to talk about “Sculptures and Public Space” in a dialogue about their career and their interest in promoting sculpture as a value for society and culture.
+However, even further back in time, in 2017, German sculptor Stephan Balkenhol and Jaume Plensa met on the gallery’s mezzanine to talk about «Sculptures and Public Space» in a dialogue about their trajectory and their interest in promoting sculpture as a value for society and culture.

-We appreciate having been able to witness Plensa’s unwavering commitment to contemporary art and the opportunity to present his work in a gallery in the same city.
+We are grateful to have been able to witness Plensa‘s unwavering commitment to contemporary art and the opportunity to present his work in a gallery in his own city.

 If you are interested in learning about the available pieces by Jaume Plensa, do not hesitate to contact us by email senda@galeriasenda.com or at our SHOP online: